AIR - ASI Instructor Retreat in Dingle, Ireland

 We can't wait to see you there!

-For people arriving early.
-5.30pm meet up in a local bar for drinks and networking.
+For those arriving early.
+Meet up for drinks and networking.

 9am to 12pm: Guest speakers